 $ oc get managedclusters local-cluster

 You can deploy hosted control planes by configuring a cluster to function as a hosting cluster.
-The hosting cluster is an OKD cluster where the control planes are hosted.
+This configuration provides an efficient and scalable solution for managing many clusters.
+The hosting cluster is an OKD cluster that hosts control planes.
 The hosting cluster is also known as the management cluster.

 The management cluster is not the managed cluster.
 A managed cluster is a cluster that the hub cluster manages. |